john-mwangi/ml-demo/README.md

 This data sets consists of 3 different types of irises’ (Setosa, Versicolour, and Virginica) based on certain characteristics.
 The rows being the samples and the columns being: Sepal Length, Sepal Width, Petal Length and Petal Width.

 ## Running the API
-Have a .env file with you ngrok token: NGROK_TOKEN=XXX.
+Have a .env file with you ngrok token: NGROK_TOKEN=XXX

 Execute the `build_container.sh` script to build and run the container:
 ```